autopi-io/documentation/docs/guides/a_guide_to_triggers.md

 2. Next, let's fill out that form.
 We'll go through the options that are available in the form and explain each one of them.

     1. *Description* - This is a descriptive name of your trigger.
-You can set it to whatever suits you, but for this guide, we will go with 'Vehicle started outside of working hours'
+You can set it to whatever suits you, but for this guide, we will go with 'Vehicle started outside of working hours'.

     2. *Last Triggered* - This shows the time the trigger was last triggered.
-The same form is used to view and edit the trigger so you are able to open it up and view that.
+The same form is used to view and edit the trigger, so you are able to open it up and view that.
 This is also visible on the overview of your triggers.

-    3. *Enabled* - Whether or not the trigger is enabled.
+    3. *Enabled* - Whether the trigger is enabled.

     4. *Type* - This is the type of event that the trigger will be reacting on.
 For right now, only one option is available - Event, which is a device event, however in the future, there will be types like Alert, OBD Data and more.